Enoch Powell: 1983 general election

 In an article for the Sunday Telegraph on 3 April, Powell expressed his opposition to the Labour Party's manifesto pledge to outlaw fox hunting.
 He claimed that angling was much crueller and that it was just as logical to ban the boiling of live lobsters or eating live oysters.
 The ceremonial part of fox hunting was "a side of our national character which is deeply antipathetic to the Labour party".
-In the 1983 general election, Powell had to face a DUP candidate in his constituency and Ian Paisley denounced Powell as "a foreigner and an Anglo-Catholic".
+At the 1983 general election Powell had to face a DUP candidate in his constituency and Ian Paisley denounced Powell as "a foreigner and an Anglo-Catholic".

 On 31 May Powell gave a speech at Downpatrick against nuclear weapons.
 Powell said that war could not be banished because "War is implicit in the human condition".
 The "true case against the nuclear weapon is the nightmarish unreality and criminal levity of the grounds upon which its acquisition and multiplication are advocated and defended".
 Thatcher had claimed nuclear weapons were our defence "of last resort".
 Powell said he supposed this to mean "that the Soviet Union, which seems always to be assumed to be the enemy in question, proved so victorious in a war of aggression in Europe as to stand upon the verge of invading these islands. ...
 Suppose further, because this is necessary to the alleged case for our nuclear weapon as the defence of last resort, that, as in 1940, the United States was standing aloof from the contest but that, in contrast with 1940, Britain and the Warsaw Pact respectively possessed the nuclear weaponry which they do today.
 Such must surely be the sort of scene in which the Prime Minister is asserting that Britain would be saved by possession of her present nuclear armament.
 I can only say: 'One must be mad to think it'."
 Powell pointed out that the UK's nuclear weaponry "is negligible in comparison with that of Russia: if we could destroy 16 Russian cities she could destroy practically every vestige of life on these islands several times over.
-For us to use the weapon would therefore be equivalent to more than suicide: it would be genocide—the extinction of our race—in the literal and precise meaning of that much abused expression.
+For us to use the weapon would, therefore, be equivalent to more than suicide: it would be genocide—the extinction of our race—in the literal and precise meaning of that much abused expression.
 Would anybody in their senses contemplate that this ought to be our choice or would be our choice?"